spdk/spdk/deprecation.md

 This callback is now deprecated and will be removed in the v25.01 release.
 Please use the append API (`append_crc32c`, `finish_sequence`, `reverse_sequence`, `abort_sequence`) instead.

-#### `multipath_config` `failover_config`

-All controllers created with the same name shall be configured either for multipath or for failover.
-Otherwise we have configuration mismatch.
-Currently, using bdev_nvme_attach_controller RPC call, it is possible to create multiple controllers with the same name but different '-x' options.
-Starting from 25.01 we are going to perform controller configuration consistency check, and all controllers created with the same name will be forced to have consistent setting, either '-x multipath' or '-x failover'.
-No mixing of '-x' options will be allowed.
-Please also note there is planned default mode change in SPDK release 25.01: if no '-x' option will be specified in bdev_nvme_attach_controller RPC call, the multipath mode will be assigned as a default.

 ### gpt

 #### `old_gpt_guid`